MOM/component-tests/cyco/README.md

 ### Iterate on component tests and development

-- Different props can be used in multiple tests
+- Write multiple tests using different props
 - Use `it.only()` to focus on one test criteria at a time
 - Hot reload time reduced as component rather than page is rendered